 Key Differences: Income Driven vs. Traditional Repayment Plans

-Income-Driven Repayment Plans | Traditional Repayment Plans | |
+Income-Driven Repayment (IDR) Plans | Traditional Repayment Plans | |

 Income Driven Repayment (IDR) Plans in Detail

-Compare the IDR Plans
+Compare the Currently Available IDR Plans

-Monthly Payments | 5-10% of borrower’s discretionary income* | 10% of borrower’s discretionary income | 10% of borrower’s discretionary income | 15% of borrower’s discretionary income | The lesser of 20% of borrower’s discretionary income or the loan balance amortized over 12-years and adjusted for income |
+Monthly Payments | 10% of borrower’s discretionary income. | 15% of borrower’s discretionary income. | 10% of borrower’s discretionary income. | The lesser of 20% of borrower’s discretionary income or the loan balance amortized over 12-years and adjusted for income. |

-Cons | Forgiveness loan balance may be subject to income tax after 2025 | Forgiveness loan balance may be subject to income tax after 2025 | Forgiveness loan balance may be subject to income tax after 2025 | Forgiveness loan balance may be subject to income tax after 2025 | Limited forgiveness due to high monthly payments.
-Forgiveness loan balance may be subject to income tax after 2025 |
+Cons | Forgiven loan balance may be subject to income tax starting in 2026. | Forgiven loan balance may be subject to income tax starting in 2026. | Forgiven loan balance may be subject to income tax starting in 2026. | – Limited forgiveness due to high monthly payments. – Forgiven loan balance may be subject to income tax starting in 2026. |

 Traditional Repayment Plans in Detail